-CASAHL provides professional tools and services, both directly and through partnerships, to address facets of complex applications that cannot be migrated automatically.
+CASAHL provides professional tools and products, both directly and through partnerships, to address facets of complex applications that cannot be migrated automatically.

 CASAHL also supports a variety of popular workflow-focused tool partners to ensure that apps connected to outside infrastructure can keep that connection.